-Ensure all Council plans, strategies and decisions support the corporate emissions reduction commitment, help to deliver the Strategy, support biodiversity and promote climate resilience.
+Ensure all Council plans, strategies and decisions articulate how they will support the corporate emissions reduction commitment, help to deliver the Strategy, support biodiversity and promote climate resilience.

 We will reflect the strategy in all areas of Council decision making.